-While visiting Newcastle upon Tyne a number of great attractions exist which are worth some of your time.
-The highly regarded Tyneside locality of The United Kingdom has visitor attractions which you could know and perhaps others that aren't known to non local locals of Newcastle upon Tyne we have collected a list of 10 to help you:
+When you are visiting Newcastle upon Tyne there are a number of attractions that you should really plan into your trip.
+The Tyneside area of The United Kingdom has places of interest known to many and maybe others that are not known to outsiders of Newcastle upon Tyne we have assembled a List of Ten to guide you:

 1. Tynemouth's Beaches